Previous dayMarch 29, 2026Next day

 10.0 km-Igreen✓ ReviewedUSGS →

-On March 29, 2026 at 17:50 UTC, a magnitude 4.2 earthquake struck 212 km W of Port McNeill, Canada.
+A magnitude 4.2 earthquake was recorded 212 km W of Port McNeill, Canada on March 29, 2026 at 17:50 UTC.
 The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
-Peak ground motion corresponded to MMI 2.0, classified as weak shaking.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Maximum shaking intensity peaked at MMI 2.0 (weak).
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 50.694°, -130.087°.
+The epicenter is at 50.694°, -130.087°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29